hrefjeff/sf/_posts/2024-11-28-sf6-getting-better.md

 Step 0.
 [GO TO YOUR LOCAL FIGHTING GAME MEETUPS!](#head0)<br>

-Section 1: The Future

-Section 2: The Present

-Section 3: The Past

 Step 1.
 [Study your replays](#head1)<br>
 Step 2.
 [Search for replays](#head2)<br>
 Step 3.
 [Find a favorite to learn from](#head3)<br>